pantheon-systems/documentation/source/content/sso-organizations.md

 ## How it Works

 The SSO user experience for members and external members is outlined in the sections below.
+Note that the distinction between members and external members is determined by the **email domain** they use to access their Pantheon Dashboard.

 ### Members of an SSO Organization